 The long-term vision is not just digital shares, but digitally native capital markets built around programmable ownership.

-Tokenized stocks are digital tokens on a blockchain that represent ownership or economic exposure to company shares.
-They aim to replicate traditional equity rights using blockchain infrastructure.
+Tokenized stocks are blockchain-based tokens that represent ownership or economic rights linked to company shares.
+They make equity easier to access, especially through fractional investing and digital transfers.

 Key risks include platform or custody failure.
 There are also smart contract vulnerabilities.
 In some cases there is regulatory uncertainty, and we shouldn't forget technology and cybersecurity risks